"My," she might say, "what bare walls you have."

 The bobbing stopped at the coffee pots warming on the hotplates.
 A golden saying came to me then: "If you find a fountain that works, youth it."

 Sure, I wanted to quick-draw my pad and pen, harvest the gold grain.
-But a door had opened--the door to forgetting my old age--and if there's one thing we old souls knew how to do, it was hauling ass through what open door have you.
+But a door had opened--the door to forgetting my old age--and if there's one door we elders knew how to haul-ass through it was that door to the never never land of forever young.

 I was reaching for a mug when the orchard woman said, "Oh, no, a bird flew in; is banging against the window."